Epsom College: Houses

 House colours are seen in the stripes in the ties worn by the majority of boys (those not wearing colours or prefects' ties); on a rectangular brooch occasionally worn by the girls; and at the neck of girls' school pullovers.
 They are also used in house rugby and athletics tops.
 Each house occupies its own building, and they compete with each other in several inter house competitions throughout the year.
-Propert is regarded as being the college’s original and premier house, with it being named after the College’s founder Dr John Propert.

 In addition to the senior school houses, students in the lower school (years 7 and 8) also have houses that act as their primary classes for both years of their lower school life.
 These houses are: Wardroper, Hutchinson, Glyn Hughes, Jeffrey and Doudney.
 Unlike senior school houses, they do not have their own building and do not participate in senior school events.

 Sport

 Association football

 Association football became the major sport for boys in the Lent Term in 2014.
 Previously the sport was an option and played at Sixth Form level only.
-Now it is played across all age groups from Under 12 to U18.
+It is now played across all age groups from Under 12 to U18.
 The college is currently part of the Southern Independent Schools Lent Term League.
-The first team won the 23/24 ISFA trophy.
 Many students have represented football academies alongside the College at football, including Chelsea, Crystal Palace and AFC Wimbledon.
 Students have also represented England and Wales internationally.

 Rifle shooting

 Epsom College has a long history of target rifle shooting, both small-bore and full-bore, and describes itself as the premier rifle shooting school in the UK.
-The college rifle team has won the national schools fullbore championships, the Ashburton Shield, 16 times, most recently in 2024, the highest number of wins by a school.
-The College is currently the top represented school in the England U17 and U18 squad.
+The college rifle team has won the national schools fullbore championships, the Ashburton Shield, 17 times, most recently in 2026, the highest number of wins by a school.

 Rugby football

 Rugby football is a major boys' sport during the Michaelmas term.
 Rugby sevens is played in the Lent Term.
-In 2001, the Epsom College U15 team won their age group in Daily Mail Cup, beating The John Fisher School by 17–12 at Twickenham in the Final.
-In 2006, the U16 Epsom sevens team won the 2006 Sevens National Championship at Rosslyn Park by beating Millfield 29–19.
+In 2001, the Epsom College U15 team won their age group in Daily Mail Cup, defeating The John Fisher School by 17–12 at Twickenham in the Final.
+In 2006, the U16 Epsom sevens team won the 2006 Sevens National Championship at Rosslyn Park by defeating Millfield 29–19.
 In 2005 Epsom College U15 Team lost to Bedford 10–5 in the Semi-final of the Daily Mail competition.

 The Epsom College Director of Rugby is former Ireland international Paul Burke.